-Under 305 of the Building Regulations the building surveyor has a duty to seek details of any required precautionary measures as further information to a building permit application.
+Under the Building Regulations the building surveyor has a duty to seek details of any required precautionary measures as further information to a building permit application.
 As the need for precautions may arise before or during building work, the building surveyor must consider all phases of construction in consideration of a building permit application.
-Details should not be referred to Council for consent under Schedule 2 of the Building Act unless first assessed and approved by the building surveyor.
+Details should not be referred to Council for consent unless first assessed and approved by the building surveyor.

 Because determination of a requirement and approval of precautions is in the hands of the RBS an applicant cannot seek consent of Council without prior RBS involvement.

-The building surveyor is under responsibility for building control functions within his or her jurisdiction.
-Precautions are enforceable by the RBS both as “building work” and as a factor affecting safety - and may be enforced by such means as a direction under s37, a stop work order under s112 or a court order via the BC or council with (or without) prosecution of an offence under s 253 of the Building Act.
+The building surveyor is responsible for building control functions within his or her jurisdiction.
+Precautions are enforceable by the RBS both as “building work” and as a factor affecting safety - and may be enforced by such means as a direction to fix, a stop work order or a court order via the Victorian Building Authority (VBA) or council with (or without) prosecution of an offence under the Building Act.

-The relevant building surveyor must not issue a building permit where precautions are to project the street alignment unless consent of Council has been first obtained and prescribed approval has been given [s24(1)(b) & (c)].
+The relevant building surveyor must not issue a building permit where precautions are to project over the street alignment unless consent of Council has been first obtained.